Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Strategic Servers with Individual Preferences

+Under the uniform convergence assumption \eqref{eq:uniform_conv_assumption}, the conclusions of Theorem~\ref{thm:best_response_scaling} only rely on the structure of the utility of idleness function near zero and the routing policy through the density function $g(\mu)$, and do not depend on any other primitive model assumptions such as the distributions of random parameters, safety staffing coefficient $\beta$ and the limiting arrival rate $\bar{\lambda}$.
+As demonstrated in the above examples, parts 2 and 3 of the theorem covers a wide range of utility idleness functions.
+However, it is possible to find utility of idleness functions, such as $u_I(I)=\log(I)$, that do not satisfy either of the assumptions.

-As we have seen, the interchange of limits in~\eqref{eq:interchange_limits} has implications leading to Theorem~\ref{thm:best_response_scaling}.
-By definition, the stationary fairness measure $\eta_{\alpha,\infty}^n$ is absolutely continuous, and hence, has a density $g^n(\cdot)$ with respect to $F^n$ for all $n\in \NN$ and \eqref{eq:interchange_limits} is equivalent to $g^n(\mu)\to g(\mu)$ as $n\to \infty$.
+The interchange of limits in~\eqref{eq:interchange_limits} has implications leading to Theorem~\ref{thm:best_response_scaling}.
+We first note that, by Assumption~\ref{asm:utility_assumptions}, the stationary fairness measure $\eta_{\alpha,\infty}^n$ is absolutely continuous, and hence, has a density $g^n(\cdot)$ with respect to $F^n$ for all $n\in \NN$ and \eqref{eq:interchange_limits} is equivalent to $g^n(\mu)\to g(\mu)$ as $n\to \infty$.
 In general, weak convergence of measures does not necessarily imply the convergence of densities.
 However, we believe that \eqref{eq:interchange_limits} holds for most of the reasonable routing policies.
-Below, we show that \eqref{eq:interchange_limits} holds for some of the specific classes of policies we discussed in the previous sections.
-In particular, the following theorem shows that the limits can be interchanged for any $h$-random policy under a purely quality driven regime. \begin{theorem} For $\alpha=1$, under an $h$-random routing policy, Equation \eqref{eq:interchange_limits} holds and the convergence is uniform, i.e., \end{theorem}
+Proposition~\ref{thm:interchange_generalized_rr} shows that the limits can be interchanged for any $h$-random policy under a purely quality driven regime. \begin{proposition} For $\alpha=1$, under an $h$-random routing policy, Equation \eqref{eq:interchange_limits} holds and the convergence is uniform, i.e., \end{proposition}

-\cite{Gopalakrishnan_etal2016} introduced the \textit{class of idle-time order} based policies, namely, the class of policies where the selected server to which an arrival is routed to depends only on the order in which the servers last became idle.
-Some common policies such as longest-idle-server-first and random routing are also in this class.
-We refer the reader to~\cite{Gopalakrishnan_etal2016} for a formal definition.
-Using Theorem 9 in~\cite{Gopalakrishnan_etal2016}, our next theorem shows that \eqref{eq:interchange_limits} holds for idle-time order based policies under quality-and-efficiency driven regime as well as any quality-driven regime.
+\cite{Gopalakrishnan_etal2016} introduced the \textit{class of idle-time order} based policies, namely, the class of policies where the selected server to which an arrival is routed depends only on the order in which the servers last became idle.
+Some common policies such as longest-idle-server-first and random routing are also in this class (see~\cite{Gopalakrishnan_etal2016} for a formal definition).
+Using Theorem 9 in~\cite{Gopalakrishnan_etal2016}, we next show that \eqref{eq:interchange_limits} holds for idle-time order based policies under quality-and-efficiency driven regime as well as any quality-driven regime.